BigRedS/Mail-Postfixadmin/Vpostmail.pod

 	modified	Last modified data

-User needs to have been set by previously.
+User needs to have been set previously.

 The hash is returned even in the eventuality that it is empty.
 This function does not test for the existence of a user, (use C<userExists()> for that).